 Views of the Bay of Naples

 You first point of call should be Villa Comunale.
-This lovely park has manicured gardens, floral displays and fountains and is known for stunning views over the Bay of Naples with Mount Vesuvius looming in the background.
-On a clear day it’s also possible to see the islands of Ischia and Procida in the distance.
+This lovely park with manicured gardens and floral displays is known for stunning views over the Bay of Naples with Mount Vesuvius looming in the background.
+On a clear day, it’s also possible to see the islands of Ischia and Procida in the distance.
 Visit at sunset to enjoy one of the most romantic vistas in Sorrento.
-From the park you can also walk or take the lift down to the seafront at Marina Piccola.
+From the park, you can also walk or take the lift down to the port known as Marina Piccola.

 Relax in Piazza Tasso

 Piazza Tasso is Sorrento’s main square and the place to go for aperitivo and people watching.
 The piazza commemorates Torquato Tasso, a prolific 16th century poet born in the city.
 Ask for an outside table at Bar Fauno for the best views of the goings on in the square.
 An Aperol spritz is a great choice in summer but we can also vouch for the decadent hot chocolate.

 Just steps from Piazza Tasso you’ll find Via San Cesareo, known to the locals as the vicoletti or laneways.
 This characterful area is where the locals shop for fruit and vegetables.
 You’ll also find boutiques selling locally made goods and of course limoncello.
 In the evening the laneways come alive with locals and visitors enjoying an evening stroll or night out at one of the many cafes and restaurants.

 While it’s easy enough to explore on your own, if you take a short walking tour of the city highlights you’ll learn all about the history and culture of this fascinating town.